 The point is, a time-fixed batch for such feeds may result in delays or unnecessary recalculations if the feed composition isn’t taken into consideration.
 So, designing a trigger mechanism for notifications requires two key points: a specification language to define the batch notion, and the method to effectively define the batch limits even for highly dynamic feeds.

-This post points out the most typical real time data feed delivery challenges that DFMS vendors face when their designing software.
-The solutions offered suggest the direction in which to move if you wish to make your product highly competitive and truly effective in attending to the clients’ demands.
+This post points out the most typical real-time data feed delivery challenges that DFMS vendors face when their designing software.
+The solutions offered to suggest the direction in which to move if you wish to make your product highly competitive and truly effective in attending to the clients’ demands.
 With this purpose in mind, you’ll surely succeed in figuring out how to achieve the desired results and refine your data feed management solution.